xsscx/srd/dmg/README.md

 # Install an example SRD Cryptex with Toybox Unstripped, Frida, Debugserver & more using SRT 21C39

 __15 JAN 2021:__ The example SRD DMG has outgrown GitHub due to size constraints.

-Get the Code here https://github.com/xsscx/srd/tree/main/SecurityResearchTools_21C39/example-cryptex
+Get the example SRd DMG here wget https://xss.cx/srd/dmg/srd-universal-cryptex.dmg.zip

 This Repo and Documentation detail the steps to create your own toybox unstripped cryptex, or download, and then install to your SRD.
 ## Prerequisites